 For some first offenders, or in some cases even for people who have minor offenses on their criminal records, or offenses in the distant past, many jurisdictions offer Pre-trial Intervention and Diversion programs that literally intervene, or divert away from the prosecution of your case.

 For drug offenses, Georgia has a separate First Offender law.
 O.C.G.A 16-13-2 is the "conditional discharge" statute.
 If you plead guilty under this provision, you do not suffer certain losses of your civil liberties; mainly you do not suffer a drivers license suspension.
 If you successfully complete your sentence under the provisions of 16-13-2, the record of the offense can be cleared from your criminal history.

-IF YOU OR A LOVED ONE IS ARRESTED and have never been convicted of another offense, or taken advantage of a first offender law in another jurisdiction, fill out the form or call The Hirsch Firm now at (678) 561-0411 for a free consultation.
+IF YOU OR A LOVED ONE IS ARRESTED and have never been convicted of another offense, or taken advantage of a first offender law in another jurisdiction, fill out the form or call Hirsch Criminal Defense now at (678) 561-0411 for a free consultation.